pysat/pysat/docs/new_instrument.rst

   data by day.
 This can present some issues for data sets that are stored by month or by year.
 See `instruments.methods.nasa_cdaweb.py` for an example of returning daily data when stored by month.
+- Some instruments, notably space weather indices, return more than a day of data.
+More robust support for time spans that exceed a day is under evaluation.
-- tag and sat_id specify the data set to be loaded
+- tag and sat_id specify the data set to be loaded.

 - The load routine should return a tuple with (data, pysat metadata object).
 - `data` is a pandas DataFrame, column names are the data labels, rows are